Photo: Ron Hogg, PCVC & Ellen Terry, YPCVC

 In her manifesto, Ellen indicated that she would give priority during her year in office to:

-- Improving outcomes for victims of mental health
+- Improving outcomes for victims and perpetrators of crime who suffer from mental health difficulties

 - Improving substance misuse education for young people